 While the purpose of metadata is to help search engines, you should always follow the SEO golden rule of writing for users first and foremost.
 The metadata is there to attract traffic to your site.
-Well written metadata will also reduce your sites bounce rate, as users will get a good idea of what is on the page before they click through.
+Well written metadata will also reduce your sites bounce rate.
+Users will get a good idea of what is on the page before they click through.

 To ensure your metadata remains as effective as possible, it is recommended to update it every so often.
 This not only shows search engines that you are updating your site constantly, but it also helps boost the traffic and rankings of older pages.

 Duplicate content is an issue we come across all too often.
 It confuses search engines about which page to rank for specific terms and can actually result in lower rankings.
-While there are a number of ways this can become a problem, the easiest way to avoid it is to ensure each of your pages has a unique meta title and description.
+There are a number of ways this can become a problem.
+The easiest way to avoid it is to ensure each of your pages has a unique meta title and description.